ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 [OPEN ISSUE: Decide whether to expand the width of the id, or support multiple cipher suites (a la OHTTP/ECH).]

-The client MUST abort if any of the following happen for any `key_config`
+The client MUST abort if any of the following happen for any HPKE-config
 request:

 * the client and aggregator failed to establish a secure,